kineticman/FruitDeepLinks/README.md

 ## 🎯 The Problem

 Sports streaming is fragmented:

 - NFL on Prime Video (Thursday), ESPN+ (Monday), Peacock (Sunday)
 - MLS exclusively on Apple TV
-- College sports scattered across ESPN+, Paramount+, Peacock
+- College sports scattered across ESPN+, Paramount+, Peacock, etc.
-- You have 5 subscriptions but check 5 different apps to find games
+- You have multiple subscriptions but need to check multiple apps just to find games

 ## ✨ The Solution